hbctraining/variant_analysis/lessons/06_evaluate_QC.md

 <img src="../img/Sequence_content_1.png" width="800">
 </p>

-We can see the weak primer bias from the sequencing at the begining, but it base composition is relatively flat, which is exactly what we want to see in this plot.
+We can see the weak primer bias from the sequencing at the begining, but its base composition is relatively flat, which is exactly what we want to see in this plot.
 The next three samples look similar, but we have included included them in the dropdowns below.

 <details>
   <summary><b>Click here to see the per base sequence content plot for the right reads of the normal sample</b></summary>